joaomelo/calystone/DEVELOPMENT.md

 Pages should mount their layout inside their own template.
 They can reuse capabilities by composing the layout with widgets.

-### Views
+### Pages

-Views are what the user see in the end.
+Pages are what the user see in the end.
 They access the services and domain via a central construct called Store.
-All data they need they grab from the store user signals are convert to calls to the store inner objects.
+All data they need they grab from the store and user signals are convert to calls to the store inner objects.

+The distinc feature of a Page is that it is to places in router routes.

-Views can be complex structures in order to deal with data orchestrations.
+They can be complex structures in order to deal with data orchestrations.
 They can abstract its capacities into subcomponets or composables to streamline code.

-They can be pages to be placed in the router routes or also components to be used inside pages like dialogs or frames.
-The distinc feature of a view it access the store to complete its tasks.
+These subparts are present in the widgets module.

 ### Widgets

-They are shared resources (components and composables) used by more than one view or other widgets that do not have access to the app state.
-All state used by a widget must be provided as a prop and all changes it want to provoque must by raised as events.
+They are shared resources (components and composables) used by more than one view or other widgets.
+Widgets get the page context by props and are able to implement features using the state in the Store.

-Widgets are also used to function as single entry points for outside UI dependencies.
-Like if some button from a UI library is used in the app, for example.
-On that case, the button should be imported in a proxy ButtonBase widget and then used in pages, even if for a single page.
+We tried a pattern of isolating the widgets from the Store and use only props and event.
+This end up promoting complexity in sibling components one to access the store and the other to do the work.
+Now pages and widget are encouraged to use services from the store to delivery their capabilities.

+Nevertheless, shared UI logic decoupled from the business rules like button, toolbars and so on are encouraged to be externalized in dummy components in the utils module.
+Also access to UI libraries is discouraged in the widgets module, prefer creating proxy ui components in utils.

 ### Styles